 According to Pure Earth and Green Cross Switzerland, Agbogbloshie is the second largest e-waste processing area in the West Africa sub-region.
 The Alaba Market7 in Lagos, Nigeria, is much more prominent.

 You can safely dismiss any headline that claims Agbogbloshie is the largest electronic waste dump in the world.
-Feel free to visit Agbogbloshie to determine the accuracy of this claim for yourself.

 Who Profits From Agbogbloshie?